How To: Make an Evergreen Holiday Wreath

 Bill is committed to using only natural elements.
 He creates hoops upon which to build his wreaths using switches harvested from local marshes.
 Creating a beautiful wreath was far easier than I imagined, and every bit as fun as I hoped.
 I left the workshop with my hands full of sap, my senses full of the scent of evergreen, and my heart full of holiday spirit.
 I am thrilled to have a natural wreath hanging on my door this year.
 And I feel sure I’ll never purchase one again.

-– Fresh evergreens, such as pine, holly, cedar, bittersweet, turkey beard, juniper, boxwood and many others.
+First and foremost, making a holiday wreath of this type requires fresh evergreen boughs.
+Pine, holly, cedar, bittersweet, turkey beard, juniper, boxwood and many others work wonderfully well.
 Be creative and use what you’ve got!

 - Pruning shears